ll-sc/microsoft-graph-docs/api-reference/beta/resources/planner_overview.md

 * Buckets:
   * That belong to a plan that the user owns
   * That belong to a plan where the user is in the plan's SharedWith collection

+### Usage

+The caller is expected to have a cache containing subscribed objects.

+The expected usage of Planner's delta queries are as follows:

+1. The caller initiates a Delta Sync query, obtaining a nextLink and empty collection of changes.
+2. The caller reads all objects that the user is subscribed to, updating its cache.
+3. The caller follows the nextLink provided in the initial Delta Sync query to obtain any changes since the last full read and a new deltaLink.
+4. The caller applies the changes in the returned delta response to the objects in its cache.
+5. The caller follows the new deltaLink to obtain the next deltaLink and changes since the current deltaLink was generated.

 ## Planner resource versioning